acerbilab/pyvbmc/README.md

 Besides formal citations, you can demonstrate your appreciation for PyVBMC in the following ways:

 - *Star :star:* the VBMC repository on GitHub;
-- [Follow me on Twitter](https://twitter.com/AcerbiLuigi) for updates about VBMC/PyVBMC and other projects I am involved with;
+- [Follow Luigi Acerbi on Twitter](https://twitter.com/AcerbiLuigi) for updates about VBMC/PyVBMC and other projects I am involved with;
-- Tell me about your model-fitting problem and your experience with PyVBMC (positive or negative) at <luigi.acerbi@helsinki.fi> (putting  'PyVBMC' in the subject of the email).
+- Tell us about your model-fitting problem and your experience with PyVBMC (positive or negative) at <luigi.acerbi@helsinki.fi> (putting  'PyVBMC' in the subject of the email).

 You may also want to check out [Bayesian Adaptive Direct Search](https://github.com/lacerbi/bads) (BADS), our method for fast Bayesian optimization.
 Currently available only in MATLAB, but a Python version is in development.